terotests/channelPolicy/README.md

 # Channel Policy - merging incoming data

-The purpose of Channel Policy is to keep the main file &Omega; in sync between clients and server
+The purpose of Channel Policy is to create patch objects and apply the patches to Objects.
+The clients are sending changes to the data to the Server and server will merge that data to it's own central state.
+Periodically the Server is going to send update to the clients about the current valid state of the Object, clients are responsible for updating their own state accordingly.

+The Object is represented by JavaScript object of structure:

 ```javascript
 {